bheisler/TinyTemplate/README.md

  The primary design goals are:

- - __Small__: TinyTemplate deliberately does not support many features of more powerful template engines and is restricted to templates which are `&static str`'s.
+ - __Small__: TinyTemplate deliberately does not support many features of more powerful template engines.
  - __Simple__: TinyTemplate presents a minimal but well-documented user-facing API.
  - __Lightweight__: TinyTemplate has minimal required dependencies.